saminap92/Scratch-for-Kids/README.md

 This repo contains the following :

-Sample from class handouts
+Sample from class handouts.
-Sample questions to be attempted in class (or as homework) Sample projects we will be completing during scratch training
+Sample questions to be attempted in class (or as homework).
+Sample projects we will be completing during scratch training.